what is medicare part a

 Long-Term Nursing Home Care is Not Covered

-Medicare will not cover long-term nursing home care that’s custodial/daily living in nature—if it’s the only care needed.
+Medicare will not cover long-term nursing home care or assisted living that’s custodial/daily living in nature—if it’s the only care needed.
 Custodial care means that you’re receiving support for everyday living.
 This includes tasks such as bathing, dressing, using the restroom, eating, and other personal needs that couldn’t be done without the help of a skilled nurse.

 Let Connie Health help you avoid surprising out-of-pocket costs related to a skilled nursing facility stay.
 Call (623) 223-8884 to ensure you’re on the right Medicare plan.
 Or review your plan options online.